 - To comply with the law regarding data sharing

 - To ensure financial stability

-Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing pupil information are:
+Under the UK General Data Protection Regulation (UK GDPR), the lawful bases we rely on for processing pupil information are:

 (6a) Consent: parents have given clear consent for us to process their (and their child’s) personal data for the purposes indicated above.

 (6c) A Legal obligation: the processing is necessary for us to comply with the law (e.g. we are required by law to submit certain teacher assessment information and to safeguard pupils’ welfare by sharing information with other agencies).

 (6d) A duty to safeguard pupils: the processing is necessary in order to protect the vital interests of the data subject (children); (e.g. if we are required to share medical history information with emergency services in the event of an accident or to other agencies when a child may be in danger).